Doctors have a range of treatments they can recommend to men with premature ejaculation, including pharmaceutical treatments, therapy, and self-help.

 Their aim is to “enable researchers to design methodologically rigorous studies to improve our understanding of acquired PE.”

 Here are their definitions:

 On this basis, the committee agreed on a unified definition of both acquired and lifelong PE as a male sexual dysfunction characterized by (i) ejaculation that always or nearly always occurs prior to or within about 1 minute of vaginal penetration from the first sexual experience (lifelong PE) or a clinically significant and bothersome reduction in latency time, often to about 3 minutes or less (acquired PE); (ii) the inability to delay ejaculation on all or nearly all vaginal penetrations; and (iii) negative personal consequences, such as distress, bother, frustration, and/or the avoidance of sexual intimacy.

 So it seems that the average lasting time during vaginal penetration is:

 - Lifelong PE = 1 minute.

 4. SSRI antidepressants research

-Although never intended as a premature ejaculation treatment, doctors do sometimes offer to prescribe a type of antidepressant known as SSRIs (Selective serotonin release inhibitors).
+Although never intended as a premature ejaculation treatment, doctors sometimes prescribe a type of antidepressant known as SSRIs (Selective serotonin release inhibitors).

-These drugs, such as sertaline, paroxetine and fluoxetine, have been shown in research to help many guys control their ejaculation, but do come with the concern of side effects.
+These drugs, such as sertraline, paroxetine, and fluoxetine, have been shown in research to help men control their ejaculation, but come with the concern of side effects.